Jammyjamjamman/blender_py_code_samples/README.md

 Code samples demonstrating how to use the Blender 2.82 Python API.

 All code I write here is free to be used however you want.
+Also checkout [Blender's Licenses](https://www.blender.org/about/license/).

 At this point, I'm still learning the API from scratch, so this repo will be very disorganised.